mavi-server/mavi/README.md

 }
 ```

 The Object above will generates a lot of things; from building your relational database to generate static/virtual api paths with the some default controllers or extended queries.
 This controllers also have a query building feature by default, like; you can do sort, filter, limit .etc.
 There are more stuffs, I will mention each one of them, but that requires some time.
-You can use the latest version and give it a try to see what it does :) If you encounter any problem, please open an issue or email me directly i will be happy to help you.
+You can use the latest version and give it a try to see what it does :) If you encounter any problem please open an issue or [email](mailto:emrreyalcin@gmail.com) me directly i will be happy to help you.

 _this package is still in development_